samjahraus/learn_vulkan/README.md

 - git clone --recurse-submodules https://github.com/sjjahraus/learn_vulkan
 - use cmake to generate project/make files and build for your chosen platform.

->Note: Project requires the Vulkan SDK and if using a Unix system, you'll need DOXYGEN to run glfw window manager.
+>Note: Project requires the Vulkan SDK to be installed on your system.